 It’s no surprise that in recent years, customer experience management has emerged as a key strategy for organizations across a wide variety of industries.
 Marketers and executives worldwide have also embraced various approaches to measuring, analyzing, and improving the customer experience .

-There is a survey revealed that nearly half of digital buyers in the market are unlikely to make another purchase if they had a bad customer experience.
+There is a survey that revealed that nearly half of digital buyers in the market are unlikely to make another purchase if they had a bad customer experience.

 Getting started with your own customer experience management program?